13 Benefits of the Marimo Moss Ball

 4. It Does Not Reproduce

-While aquatic plants spawn over time, Moss balls won’t reproduce in your tank—they just get bigger.
-So you won’t find little baby moss balls or patches of the algae.
+While aquatic plants spawn over time, moss balls won’t reproduce in your tank—they just get bigger.
+So you won’t find little baby moss balls or patches of algae.
 This can be good or bad depending on what you want.
 Only tearing one apart will result in more moss balls, but I'd suggest just buying more.
-It can be years until a baby moss ball grows to golf ball size.
+It can be years until a baby moss ball grows to the size of a golf ball.

 Comments